haozhestat/haozhestat.github.io/_pages/about.md

 * My research interests lie on the automation, interpretation, inference, infrastructure and application for AI & machine learning.

 # News
-* Octoober 20, 2025.
+* October 20, 2025.
 Our team released [GSMA Open-Telco LLM Benchmarks 2.0](https://huggingface.co/blog/otellm/gsma-benchmarks-02), the first comprehensive benchmark to evaluate large language models on real-world telecom tasks—from intent-to-configuration and troubleshooting to standards interpretation and network troubleshooting.
 * October 13, 2025.
 Our paper about [Momentum-filtered Optimizer for Mitigating LLM Forgetting during SFT](https://openreview.net/pdf?id=T1qXIDn9my) has been accepted by TMLR.
 * July 30, 2025.
 We recently released [Telelogs](https://huggingface.co/datasets/netop/TeleLogs), a benchmark for Large Language Models in telecom logs analysis, by collaborating with the [Netop Team](https://huggingface.co/netop) in Huawei Paris Research Center.
 The paper  "[Reasoning Language Models for Root Cause Analysis in 5G Wireless Networks](https://arxiv.org/abs/2507.21974)" that introduces this dataset and our research work on 5G network RCA is available in arxiv.
 * September 20, 2024.
 Our paper about LLM hallucination detection has been accepted by EMNLP 2024 Main.